 After one dive, the whale shark was already far away.
 It was almost gone from my sight.
 So I hopped on the small boat, and with the spotter, we chased and padded where the whale shark was heading then dive when it was already below us.
 Repeat the process.
 Dive, hop on the boat, chase, then dived again.

 It was more or less an hour chasing game.
 The adrenaline rush was still kicking in after that surreal experience with the lovely creature.
 We only saw one whale shark, unlike the other days there were more, probably more than five.

 But numbers are not really important, the experience was still amazing nevertheless.

 After the Shenanigans

-After a couple hours, we got back to the shore and prepared to eat our lunch.
+After a couple of hours, we got back to the shore and prepared to eat our lunch.
 We were starving but really hyped after we experienced all of that.
 We were laughing at what happened during the chasing adventures.
 It was undeniably a fun conversation.

 Then we went to the cottage where locals were stitching cloths to form small whale sharks and serve as souvenirs.
 We talked about our experience.
 A man was sharing his experience watching us.
-He said that the one wearing white one, Mirai, swam very fast chasing the whale shark while Sandy, who wore bikini, was being competed for by the boatmen to hop on their boats.
+He said that the one wearing white one, Mirai, swam very fast chasing the whale shark while Sandy, who wore a bikini, was being competed for by the boatmen to hop on their boats.
 It seemed she was the other attraction during that day.
 We laughed it out since we all had a great day.

 Also, a nice piece of information is that Whale sharks are known as “tiki-tiki” in Pintuyan.